Retirement Pay Calculator

 Calculating Your High-3 Average

+Probably should have led with this section, honestly, because this number drives your entire pension calculation.
 Your “High-3” is the average of your highest 36 consecutive months of basic pay.
-For most retirees, this is the final 3 years of service.
+For most people, this is simply their last 3 years of service.

-• NOT included: BAH, BAS, special pays, bonuses, COLA
+• NOT included: BAH, BAS, special pays, bonuses, COLA.
+I know, it’s frustrating.
+But those don’t factor in.

-An E-7 retiring with the following final 36 months:
+An E-7 retiring with these final 36 months:

 • Months 1-12: $4,500/month basic pay